-The WNBA fosters individual member projects related to the mission of the U.N. and its various initiatives like the MDGs.
+The WNBA fosters individual member projects related to the mission of the U.N. and its various initiatives like the Sustainable Development Goals.

 The Women’s National Book Association has a special on-going relationship with the U.S. Fund for UNICEF as a civil society partner.
 This partnership was conceived and developed in 2004 under the auspices of the U.S. Fund for UNICEF (NGO Section).
 The Association current advocacy extends to the Fund’s U.S. initiatives including Believe in Zero Campaign, Trick-or-Treat for UNICEF Campaign, Teach UNICEF, UNICEF Tap Project, and Shop UNICEF — and most of all its Philippines Typhoon Haiyan emergency relief effort.

 For more information about the United Nations: